Beau Bennett

-Beau Daniel Bennett (born November 27, 1991) is an American former professional ice hockey right winger.
-He last played with the Tucson Roadrunners of the American Hockey League (AHL) while under contract with the Arizona Coyotes of the National Hockey League (NHL).
+Beau Daniel Bennett (born November 27, 1991) is an American former professional ice hockey forward.

 Bennett attended the University of Denver until 2012.
-He was drafted into the National Hockey League (NHL) by the Pittsburgh Penguins in the first round, 20th overall, in the 2010 NHL Entry Draft.
-Bennett is the highest-drafted Californian born-and-trained player in NHL history and became the first California born-and-trained player to win the Stanley Cup when he won it as a member of the Penguins in 2016.
+He was drafted into the National Hockey League (NHL) by the Pittsburgh Penguins in the first round, 20th overall, in the 2010 NHL entry draft.
+Bennett is the highest-drafted California born-and-trained player in NHL history and is the first California born-and-trained player to win the Stanley Cup when he won it as a member of the Penguins in 2016.
 However, his name was not engraved on the Cup due to not meeting NHL requirements for number of games played during the season.

 Playing career

 Minor

-Bennett started out playing in-line hockey and made a transition to playing ice hockey full-time.
+Bennett started out playing inline hockey and made a transition to playing ice hockey full-time.
 He played in the 2003 and 2004 Quebec International Pee-Wee Hockey Tournaments with the Los Angeles Junior Kings.